ValorNaram/routemapping_josmconfig/README.md

    <tag key="url" value="https://github.com/SamuelRioTz/Trufi-Presets/releases/download/v1.0.5/trufi.zip"/>
    ```

-3. Change the value `https://github.com/SamuelRioTz/Trufi-Presets/releases/download/v1.0.5/trufi.zip` to the url pointing to the zip file you uploaded into your repository on GitHub by inserting the new value from your clipboard e.g. `https://github.com/ValorNaram/routemapping_josmconfig/raw/master/trufi_presets.zip`
+3. Change the value `https://github.com/SamuelRioTz/Trufi-Presets/releases/download/v1.0.5/trufi.zip` to the url pointing to the zip file you uploaded into your repository on GitHub by inserting the new value from your clipboard e.g. `https://github.com/trufi-association/routemapping_josmconfig/raw/master/trufi_presets.zip`

 4. Save your work and close your text editor.

 ## Finishing up

-Upload all your changes to the forked GitHub repository and follow the tutorial [here](https://github.com/ValorNaram/trufi_documentation/blob/master/installing-mapping-tool/install-bus-routes-mapping-tool.md) in order to activate your customized version of our tool in JOSM.
+Upload all your changes to the forked GitHub repository and follow the tutorial [here](https://github.com/trufi-association/trufi_documentation/blob/master/installing-mapping-tool/install-bus-routes-mapping-tool.md) in order to activate your customized version of our tool in JOSM.
 Distribute the customized file `josmconfig-trufi-routes.xml` (not our original one but the one in your forked repo you changed e.g. `https://github.com/username/routemapping_josmconfig/josmconfig-trufi-routes.xml`) and nothing else to your community.
-Point them also to the tutorial on [how to install your customized version of our tool for mapping bus routes in JOSM](https://github.com/ValorNaram/trufi_documentation/blob/master/installing-mapping-tool/install-bus-routes-mapping-tool.md) so they know what to do.
-You should also consider pointing them to [our comprehensive guide on using JOSM for mapping bus routes](https://github.com/ValorNaram/trufi_documentation/blob/master/README.md).
+Point them also to the tutorial on [how to install your customized version of our tool for mapping bus routes in JOSM](https://github.com/trufi-association/trufi_documentation/blob/master/installing-mapping-tool/install-bus-routes-mapping-tool.md) so they know what to do.
+You should also consider pointing them to [our comprehensive guide on using JOSM for mapping bus routes](https://github.com/trufi-association/trufi_documentation/blob/master/README.md).

 # Setting up our monitoring tool

+Our monitoring tool lets you monitor the progress of your mapping team and lets you troubleshoot errors.

 ## Preparing your workspace